vaibhavsagar/presentations/how-to-stop-writing-haskell/presentation.md

 ## Great question!

 - Haskell is pretty great!
-- Companies seem to stop writing Haskell all the time
+- Companies seem to stop writing Haskell surprisingly often!
 - Why does this keep happening?

 ## A personal experience

 - Started looking for my first Haskell job nearly a decade ago
 - Failed initially, but got an ops job at an e-commerce company after many months
-- Famously the birthplace of a popular Haskell API framework
+- Famously the birthplace of a popular Haskell HTTP API DSL
 - Last Haskell dev left a month before my start date
-- What??
+- Why would you want to stop writing Haskell??

 ## About this talk

 - I will do my best to avoid naming names
 - About Haskell-the-ecosystem rather than Haskell-the-language
-- Observing the absurdity of the tech ecosystem
+- My perspective on the absurdity of the tech industry
+- An especially strange time

 # Some facts about Haskell